Getting started

 Raised WBC, raised platelets

 An abnormal FBC is a starting point, not an endpoint.
-Further tests (iron studies, B12, folate, reticulocyte count, blood film) are usually needed to confirm a diagnosis.
+Further tests usually confirm the diagnosis.

 11. How to Prepare for the Test

-The FBC itself does not require fasting.
-However, if your blood test also includes cholesterol, fasting insulin, or triglycerides, a fasting morning sample is recommended.
+The FBC needs no fasting.
+But if your test also includes cholesterol or triglycerides, take a fasting morning sample.

-- Hydrate well the evening before and morning of — dehydration can falsely raise haemoglobin and haematocrit
+- Hydrate well beforehand; dehydration can falsely raise haemoglobin

-- Avoid intense exercise for 24 hours before the test (can temporarily raise WBC)
+- Avoid intense exercise for 24 hours before (it can raise WBC)

 12. Beyond the FBC — Additional Tests

-An FBC provides a broad overview, but specific concerns warrant targeted follow-up:
+An FBC gives a broad overview.
+Specific concerns warrant targeted follow-up:

-Vitamin B12 and folate: Essential if MCV is high or you follow a plant-based diet.
+- B12 and folate if MCV is high or you eat plant-based.

 13. When to See Your GP